 If you would rather not attend in person and would prefer to view the half day session via live stream, the live stream ticket price for a half day session is $20 per person.
 You can click here for more detailed information on how the Live Stream ticket option works: Wilmington Live Stream Tickets.

-Click here for an overview of the Wilmington half day sessions being offered each weekend: WILMINGTON FISHING SCHOOLS 2021.
+Click here for an overview of the Wilmington half day sessions being offered each weekend: Wilmington Saltwater Schools 2021.

-Or you can click here for an overview of the Morehead half day sessions being offered each weekend: MOREHEAD FISHING SCHOOLS 2021.
+Or you can click here for an overview of the Morehead half day sessions being offered each weekend: Morehead Saltwater Schools 2021.

-Click here for a more detailed schedule of the Wilmington January 23-24 sessions:
+Click here for a more detailed schedule of the Wilmington January 23-24 sessions, or view a highlight from one of the three one-hour presentations:

 January 23 Morning Session–INSHORE: Speckled Trout, Flounder, Black Drum